berehovskyi/apex-stream/docs/Collectors/Collector.md

 ##### `static toMap(IFunction keyMapper, IFunction valueMapper, IBinaryOperator merger, ISupplier mapSupplier)`

-Returns a `Collector` that accumulates elements into a `Map<Object, Object>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the input arguments. <p>The result container values type can be casted to a specific type using Collector.cast.</p>
+Returns a `Collector` that accumulates elements into a `Map<Object, Object>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the input arguments. <p>The result container values type can be cast to a specific type using Collector.cast.</p>

 ###### Parameters
 |Param|Description|